sourander/kamk-cookiecutters/README.md

 ### Preparation step: Choose the Cookiecutter

 First, it will ask you to choose a cookiecutter from the list of available cookiecutters.
 These are the cookiecutters that are available in this repository.
+For this tutorial, **choose** the first one, **the learning diary**.

 ```
 Select template: